Patios in Spain - An architectural approach for travelers

 Privacy: To reduce the number of windows to the exterior.
 Most rooms open to the patio giving freedom of movement and activity to the inhabitants without looks from the outside.

-2. Temperature: It’s a perfect system for hot weather.
-The small widows to the exterior create a flow of air from the patio opening through the rooms.
+Temperature: It’s a perfect system for hot weather.
+The small windows to the exterior create a flow of air from the patio opening through the rooms.
 The water and greenery in the patio cools that air and the portico of the patio creates a shadow in the rooms walls, also cooling them.

 The patios were also the place to display the family statues and the bigger the patio, the more important the family.
 There were even houses with several patios, some public, used for receiving guests and others private, for enjoyment of the family.